 We arrived to The Riding Adventure ranch earlier than expected.
 We didn’t realize it was so close to the house we were staying at.
 I called the owner to let him know we were there early.
 Once he arrived he started to round up the horses and feed them before he saddled them up and we rode out.
 I have always wanted to go horseback riding on the beach.
 It was so beautiful and peaceful and I really enjoyed it.

 We woke up somewhat early to gather our things.
-We were leaving the beautiful house and staying at a hotel closer to the airport in San Jose.
+We were leaving the beautiful house and staying at a hotel close to hotel cocal.
+It was in such a beautiful area.
 Before we headed back we stopped in Jaco to walk around and get some breakfast.
 We found a cute spot to eat outside.
 The food was really good and an iguana stood their like a dog waiting for a bite.

 After breakfast we walked over to the beach.
 The sand wasn’t your typically sand.
 It reminded me of a sugar charcoal facial scrub.
 I saw people sitting down covered in it.
 I took my flip flops off and dipped my feet in the warm ocean water.
 The views surrounding the ocean were beautiful.

 After we were done at the beach we walked barefoot down the street looking for a place to rinse off out feet.
 We found a place at a little RV spot that had showers.
 It looked a bit run down, but it got the job done.
 We headed back to the car to head to San Jose where I fell asleep in the back of the car.
 Once we arrived to our hotel we unloaded everything and took a walk over a bridge to buy some souveniors and then grabbed some food.